nfredmond/DOT-Dashboard/combined_documentation.md

 ## Documentation Maintenance

 All documentation should be kept up-to-date as the application evolves.
 When making significant changes to the application, please update the relevant documentation to reflect those changes.
-Planning Manager – CAMP & TrendNavigator Integration Prompt You are an AI developer assistant (Claude 3.7 Sonnet) working in Cursor IDE.
-Your task is to help implement a Chained Activity Modeling Process (CAMP) travel demand forecasting tool and a TrendNavigator scenario planning module into an existing Planning Manager web application.
+Planning Manager – GreenChAMP (Green DOT Chained Activity Modelling Process) & TrendNavigator Integration Prompt You are an AI developer assistant (Claude 3.7 Sonnet) working in Cursor IDE.
+Your task is to help implement a Chained Activity Modeling Process (GreenChAMP (Green DOT Chained Activity Modelling Process)) travel demand forecasting tool and a TrendNavigator scenario planning module into an existing Planning Manager web application.
 The Planning Manager app is built with Next.js (React) for the front-end and API routes, uses Supabase (PostgreSQL + PostGIS) for its database, integrates GIS mapping (Leaflet.js for interactive maps), and includes AI integrations (OpenAI/Claude via an Agent SDK and Model Context Protocol (MCP)).
 The system must support multi-tenant architecture so that different agencies and users have isolated data and configurations.
 Follow the requirements and instructions below to produce a highly detailed, structured implementation plan.
 The output should include explanations, code snippets, JSON schemas, and configuration examples as needed.
 Keep the formatting clear with appropriate markdown headings, subheadings, bullet points, and code blocks for readability.
 Ensure the plan is comprehensive but well-organized, covering all aspects from system design to integration and deployment.
 Do NOT start coding immediately; first outline the approach in a logical order according to the sections, then provide the necessary details and examples.
-1. Broad Development Guidelines with Key Details Provide an overarching development plan for integrating the CAMP tool and TrendNavigator module.
+1. Broad Development Guidelines with Key Details Provide an overarching development plan for integrating the GreenChAMP (Green DOT Chained Activity Modelling Process) tool and TrendNavigator module.
 Include important technical details to avoid ambiguity.
 Ensure the design aligns with the existing architecture (Next.js, React, Supabase, GIS, AI integration).
 Cover the following points:
-Architecture Overview: Explain how CAMP and TrendNavigator components will fit into the current Next.js/Supabase architecture.
+Architecture Overview: Explain how GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator components will fit into the current Next.js/Supabase architecture.
 Describe any new services or microservices needed (for heavy computations or long-running tasks) and how they interact with the Next.js front-end and API routes.
 Multi-Tenancy: Describe the multi-tenant approach in detail.
 How will agencies and users have isolated datasets?
 Include any required database schema changes (for example, adding an agency_id to relevant tables or using separate schemas per tenant) and how to enforce data separation (row-level security policies in Supabase, etc.).
 Discuss handling of tenant-specific configurations (e.g., regional parameters, calibration constants) in a flexible way.
 Security & Access Control: Outline how user roles and permissions will be managed.
 Ensure that administrators, planners, and other roles have appropriate access to features.
 Mention using Supabase Auth or a custom auth system for role-based access.
 Ensure that one agency's users cannot access another's data.
 Integration with Existing Modules: Ensure that the new modules integrate seamlessly with current features (e.g., existing project management, data upload, mapping features).
 Avoid breaking changes by using well-defined interfaces or API routes.
 Important Details: Throughout this section, call out any crucial details (for example, if certain assumptions are made about data format or if external APIs require keys) to avoid ambiguity during implementation.
 2. Conceptual Implementation Strategies
-Develop a conceptual roadmap for how to implement the CAMP travel demand model and the TrendNavigator scenario planning within the Planning Manager.
+Develop a conceptual roadmap for how to implement the GreenChAMP (Green DOT Chained Activity Modelling Process) travel demand model and the TrendNavigator scenario planning within the Planning Manager.
 This should outline the theoretical approach and best practices, before diving into specific code.
 Cover the following:
-CAMP Integration Roadmap: Outline how the Chained Activity Modeling Process (CAMP) will be integrated.
+GreenChAMP (Green DOT Chained Activity Modelling Process) Integration Roadmap: Outline how the Chained Activity Modeling Process (GreenChAMP (Green DOT Chained Activity Modelling Process)) will be integrated.
 Break down the classic travel demand modeling steps and how they will be handled in the system:
 Trip Generation: Explain how trips will be generated based on land use and demographic data.
 Will you use existing data tables (e.g., population, employment by zone) and apply trip generation rates?
 Mention the use of internal or external data for calibration (like household travel surveys).
 Trip Distribution: Describe how trips are distributed between origins and destinations.
 For instance, using a gravity model or destination choice model.
 Note any formulas or whether an external library/tool will be used for this calculation.
 Mode Choice: Describe how the model will split trips among modes (drive, transit, bike, walk, etc.).
 Include discussion of using logistic regression models or rule-based methods, and where the parameters come from (surveys, national research).
 Network Assignment: Explain how vehicle trips will be assigned to the road network and transit trips to the transit network.
 Will you incorporate a traffic assignment algorithm (like all-or-nothing or incremental assignment for highway networks) and a transit assignment (rider allocation to transit routes)?
 Describe how network travel times are calculated and fed back if necessary (iterative feedback loop for congested assignment).
-Activity-Based Model (CAMP specifics): Since CAMP implies an activity-based approach, mention how it might simulate individual travel itineraries or tour-based modeling instead of just aggregate trips.
+Activity-Based Model (GreenChAMP (Green DOT Chained Activity Modelling Process) specifics): Since GreenChAMP (Green DOT Chained Activity Modelling Process) implies an activity-based approach, mention how it might simulate individual travel itineraries or tour-based modeling instead of just aggregate trips.
 Explain if the system will simulate person agents or use simplified tour chaining rules.
 (For example, simulate home-work-home tours, home-shop-home, etc., maintaining consistency in activities.)
 TrendNavigator Integration Roadmap: Outline how TrendNavigator scenario planning will be incorporated conceptually:
 Describe what TrendNavigator is (a scenario planning tool focusing on future trends like telecommuting, e-commerce, AVs, etc.) and how it influences travel demand outputs.
 For example, TrendNavigator might adjust trip generation or mode share based on scenario assumptions (e.g., high telecommuting might reduce work trips by X%).
 List the key trends or variables (e.g., telecommuting rates, delivery service usage, shared mobility adoption, EV adoption, transit service levels, etc.) that the user can adjust in scenarios.
 Explain conceptually how each of these factors will modify the base travel model outputs.
 (For instance, increased telecommuting reduces work trips; higher e-commerce increases truck trips; improved transit service increases transit mode share, etc.)
-Explain how the scenario inputs from TrendNavigator will feed into the CAMP model calculations.
+Explain how the scenario inputs from TrendNavigator will feed into the GreenChAMP (Green DOT Chained Activity Modelling Process) model calculations.
 Possibly, scenario factors act as multipliers or inputs before running the four-step model (e.g., adjusting trip generation rates or mode utilities).
 Discuss handling multiple time horizons (short-term, medium-term, long-term scenarios, as TrendNavigator suggests 5, 10, 30-year outlooks).
 How will the system allow setting a future year and use projections (population, employment for that year, plus trend assumptions) to forecast travel demand for that year?
 Best Practices & Calibration: Highlight best practices for ensuring the model's results are reasonable:
 Calibration using real data: e.g., use base year travel survey or traffic count data to calibrate the model steps (trip rates, distribution friction factors, mode choice parameters).
 Validation: mention how to validate the model (comparing results with observed data, using goodness-of-fit measures).
 Keeping the models transparent and adjustable: emphasize modular design so planners can tweak parameters for their region.
-GIS & Visualization Tie-In: Conceptually, describe how results from these models (CAMP and TrendNavigator) will later be visualized on maps or dashboards.
+GIS & Visualization Tie-In: Conceptually, describe how results from these models (GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator) will later be visualized on maps or dashboards.
 (Detailed GIS in Section 6.)
 Scalability: Discuss how the approach will handle increasing data (more zones, more network links, many scenarios) and many simultaneous users (multi-tenant concerns).
 3. Multi-Format Output Plan
 Describe the output formats and components the implementation will produce or use, to guide development.
 We want the AI (Claude) to generate content in multiple formats for easier implementation.
 Instruct how each format will be utilized: